GetUWired/Gutenberg/Block_Templates/testimonial/ReadMe.md

 #Testimonial
-This block has an image on the left and content and author on the right
+This block has an image on the left and content and author on the right.